apache/fury/README.md

     conversion.
   - Support shared reference and circular reference, no duplicate data or recursion error.
   - Support object polymorphism.
-- **Native java/python object graph protocol**: highly-optimized based on type system of the language.
+- **Native java/python object graph protocol**: Highly-optimized based on type system of the language.
-- **Row format protocol**: a cache-friendly binary random access format, supports skipping serialization and partial serialization, and can convert to column-format automatically.
+- **Row format protocol**: A cache-friendly binary random access format, supports skipping serialization and partial serialization, and can convert to column-format automatically.

 New protocols can be easily added based on fury existing buffer, encoding, meta, codegen and other capabilities.
 All of those share the same codebase, and the optimization for one protocol